Tail Contagion: Sub-microsecond Time Protection in Shared Software Network Datapaths

-For the former the aggressor uses a fixed message size of 64 bytes, and for the latter a fixed number of 500 connections.
-The victim uses one connection with 64 B messages for the latency measurements, and 500 connections with 64 B messages for the throughput measurement.
-The victim uses a single core VM, while we provision the aggressor VM with a core for every 500 connections.
-Both victim and aggressor use the RPC echo server.
+For the former, the adversary uses a fixed message size of 64 bytes and a total of 10000 connections.
+For the latter, the adversary uses one core and 10000 total connections.
+The victim application opens one connection with 64 B messages and is assigned one core.

-We compare this workload across different system configurations. \sys with two fast-path cores, OvS-TAS with one additional fast-path core per guest VM for the TAS instance, the guest Linux stack with OvS with no additional guest cores.
-Finally, we also compare to native TAS by running victim and aggressor as separate processes on the host connecting to the same TAS instance with two fast-path cores.
-We use the timely~\cite{mittal:timely} congestion control algorithm in \sys, OvS-TAS, and TAS.
-In all cases VMs, processes, and network stacks are pinned to dedicated cores and \sys equally divides resources for each guest by setting the same value of $w_g$ for all guests.

-The results in \autoref{fig:perfiso} confirm that \sys's fine-grained isolation retains tail latencies below siloed OvS-TAS, while improving victim throughput.
-TAS without isolation increases tail-latency significantly as the aggressor's message size increases.
-TAS incurs tail latencies above \sys and OvS-TAS because of the lack of isolation mechanisms based on resource usage.
-For example, at 2500 aggressor connections \sys achieves a 99p latency of 60\,$\mu$s, OvS-TAS's 98\,$\mu$s,and TAS's 276,709\,$\mu$s.
-The benefits of fine-grained scheduling also hold when comparing median latencies of the baselines.
-The \sys victim achieves 40\,$\mu$s 50p latency when the aggressor VM sends 1024\,B messages, while the TAS and OvS-TAS clients achieve 1461\,$\mu$s and 45\,$\mu$s 50p latencies.

-We measure similar results with the victim's throughput.
-TAS sees worse throughput as the aggressor VM increases the number of connections or message size.
-With \sys, the victim maintains similar throughput as the aggressor seeks more resources.
-For 2500 aggressor connections, \sys achieves 34\% higher throughput than OvS-TAS.